 Question 7 asked for a personal opinion, in response to, “What do you feel classified someone as an addict or alcoholic as opposed to someone who drinks reasonably?”

 And I guess that’s the crux of this question – to each their own, they are correct – but only in as far as they come to define someone as an “addict” or “alcoholic”.
-It’s a matter of semantics, and unfortunately we can’t define or pinpoint an entire group of people as either of these labels because for each person, their internal motivations and driving factors are completely different.
+It’s a matter of semantics, and unfortunately, we can’t define or pinpoint an entire group of people like either of these labels because, for each person, their internal motivations and driving factors are completely different.
 They abuse substances based on choosing to do so, not because they are forced to do so.

 … and then there was question 8…